-not be distilled down to the demand for a wider, or "democratic", electorate.
+4. My fourth theme is Bebel's advocacy of electoral reform, in part to extend the Reichstag's general, equal, direct, and secret suffrage to Landtag elections in Germany's federal states and to municipal elections.32 Bebel's struggle for democratic reform, however, cannot be distilled down to the demand for a wider, or "democratic," electorate.
 From the outset of his political career, and as one of the reasons he distanced himself from the teachings of Ferdinand Lassalle, he understood that universal suffrage was not a panacea for working-class grievances.
 The lengthy catalogue of electoral, parliamentary, and other reforms Bebel advocated from the beginning to the end of his career can be assessed with surprisingly little direct reference to a socialist state of the future.
-Even while the internal party debate about the Zukunftsstaat raged in the 1890s, it took four successive party congresses before Bebel convinced his colleagues that they should contest Prussian Landtag elections under the notorious three-class suffrage.
-Bebel's campaign for electoral reform went far beyond the question of formal participation in Prussia or in other undemocratic systems.
+Even while the internal party debate about the Zukunftsstaat raged in the 1890s, it took four successive party congresses before Bebel convinced his colleagues that they should contest Prussian Landtag elections under the notorious threeclass suffrage.33 Bebel's campaign for electoral reform went far beyond the question of formal participation in Prussia or in other undemocratic systems.
 The electoral chicanery on which he sought to shine a light has a twenty-first-century ring to it.
-Gerrymandered constituencies, weighted votes, wrangles over candidate selection, illegal campaign contributions, voter suppression, attack ads, sfake news" and "alternative facts" - these were all part of Bebel's world, as they are part of ours.
+Gerrymandered constituencies, weighted votes, wrangles over candidate selection, illegal campaign contributions, voter suppression, attack ads, "fake news"-these were all part of Bebel's world, as they are part of ours.

 5. It is not difficult to see why issues of state surveillance and violence attracted Bebel's special attention.
-During the "heroic" period of the Anti-Socialist Law (1878-1890), which Bebel once described as a "white terror", German police sought their quarry everywhere: Bebel "was almost never without a police >poodle< dogging his footsteps or without his governmental >honor guard< waiting for him outside his domicile, hotel room, or assembly hall in whatever city he chanced to be".
-Bebel's experience of intimidation, repression, and imprisonment in the 1870s and 1880s fuelled his later determination to document and publicise the draconian use of the "Saxon Jewel" - its Association Law dating from 1850 - by Saxon police and civil servants.
-Bebel was more ambivalent about the use of violence and non-violence.
-That ambivalence contributed to acrimonious debates within the German and European labour movements about the usefulness of the mass strike as a political weapon.
+During the "heroic" period of the Anti-Socialist Law (1878-1890), which Bebel once described as a "white terror," German police sought their quarry everywhere: Bebel "was almost never without a police 'poodle' dogging his footsteps or without his governmental 'honor guard' waiting for him outside his domicile, hotel room, or assembly hall in whatever city he chanced to be."34 Bebel's experience of intimidation, repression, and imprisonment in the 1870s and 1880s fueled his later determination to document and publicize the draconian use of the "Saxon Jewel"-its Association Law dating from 1850-by Saxon police and civil servants.35 Bebel was more ambivalent about the use of violence and non-violence.
+That ambivalence contributed to rancorous debates within the German and European labour movements about the usefulness of the mass strike as a political weapon.
 Would it stop war?
 No one knew.
 Could it wring Prussian suffrage reform from the authoritarian state?
 No one knew.
 Could it block a coup d'état from the Right?
-No one knew.
+No one knew.36